-You might not realise it but dirt is made up of course particles that act as a natural rasp for your horse’s teeth, keeping the chewing area smooth.
-In fact, horses that spend most of their time in a stable or stall and aren’t able to eat much dirt have to have their teeth floated far more frequently than horses that are able to regularly eat dirt.
+You might not realize it but dirt is made up of course particles that act as a natural rasp for your horse’s teeth, keeping the chewing area smooth.
+In fact, horses that spend most of their time in a stable or stall and aren’t able to eat much dirt have to have their teeth floated (A term used to describe a horse’s teeth being filed or rasped.
+It comes from the file being called a float) far more frequently than horses that are able to regularly eat dirt.

 Some horses, when they have an upset stomach, will choose to eat dirt as a way of making themselves better.
-This idea isn’t quite a crazy as it sounds because soil contains a certain amount of clay which is super absorbent.
-The clay will then ‘mop up’ toxins, acids and even some viruses from the horses gut.
-Once bound to the clay they’ll naturally make their way out of the horses body harmlessly.
+This idea isn’t quite as crazy as it sounds because the soil contains a certain amount of clay which is super absorbent.
+The clay will then ‘mop up’ toxins, acids and even some viruses from the horse’s gut.
+Once bound to the clay they’ll naturally make their way out of the horse’s body harmlessly.

 Can eating dirt be a bad sign?

-While horses can and do get a lot of benefits from dirt it’s not always a good sign when they do.
+While horses can, and do, get a lot of benefits from the dirt it’s not always a good sign when they do.
 Horses that are dehydrated will eat dirt because the water and salt it contains will help to quench their thirst and keep them hydrated.
 If a horse has access to plenty of fresh clean drinking water then he won’t resort to eating the dirt out of thirst.

-Sadly eating dirt can also be a sign of a horse that is hungry or bored, if a horse doesn’t have enough food then he’ll eat whatever is around, whether its dirt or poisonous plants, just to stop feeing so hungry.
-Likewise if he’s bored he’ll eat the dirt as a way of passing the time and distracting himself from the boredom.
+Sadly eating dirt can also be a sign of a horse that is hungry or bored, if a horse doesn’t have enough food then he’ll eat whatever is around, whether its dirt or poisonous plants, just to stop feeling so hungry.
+Likewise, if he’s bored he’ll eat the dirt as a way of passing the time and distracting himself from the boredom.

 Are there any side effects to my horse eating dirt?